 Injuries are also a huge part of Super Bowl futures bets.
 When star players get injured, Super Bowl favorites can change in a heartbeat.
 For example, Patrick Mahomes’ dislocated his kneecap in 2019.
 The entire team held their breath hoping it was not season-ending.

 Stay up to date on all the latest rumors to make the most educated of picks.
 The 2021 Super Bowl odds could also change dramatically as the nation learns about how COVID-19 will affect gameplay throughout the season.
+So far, it has been a successful start for the National Football League with few COVID-positive tests.

 Where Can I Bet On The Super Bowl Online